ELO Jet Records - Coloured Vinyl's Re-issues & Jet Record Labels in the UK

 Or it could be that there was a pattern to the re-issue labels, namely:

-1st 1978 JET/CBS re-issues used Catalogue Number JET LP xxx with sub-number in brackets (UAG 300xx, resp.
+1st 1978 JET/CBS re-issues used Catalogue Number JET LP xxx with original issue sub-number in brackets (UAG 300xx, resp.
 UAR100) with yellow & white light beams on the label.
 Early issues had the LP title above the ELO name.

 2nd re-issues used used Catalogue Number JET LP xxx (no UAx sub-number) with yellow & white light beams on the label.